Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits: Entanglement Transition

 On the other hand, under the composite measurement, we have pair-annihilation $\bullet\bullet\to\circ\circ$ and diffusion $\bullet\circ\leftrightarrow\circ\bullet$.
 The particles diffuse on the lattice and annihilate in pairs with probability $p$ when they encounter one another.
 Combining unitary dynamics and measurement together, the particles perform branching-annihilating random walks (BAW) with an even number of off-springs \cite{}

 The competition between the unitary evolution and the composite measurement leads to a continuous phase transition which can be characterized by the total particle number $D(t)\equiv\sum_x h(x,t)$ (The numerical details for this can found in Appendix.\ref{Appendix: BAW}).
 When $p<p_c$, $D(t\to\infty)/L$ in the steady state saturates to a finite constant.
 When $p\geq p_c$, if the initial state has an even number of particles, the steady state has $D(t\to\infty)=0$.
-At $p_c$, $D(t)$ exhibits interesting and universal power law scaling behavior and this critical point belongs to the parity conserving (PC) universality class with dynamical exponent $z=1.744$\cite{ZHONG1995333,Park_2001,henkel2008non}.
+At $p_c$, $D(t)$ exhibits interesting and universal power law scaling behavior and this critical point belongs to the parity-conserving (PC) universality class with dynamical exponent $z=1.744$\cite{ZHONG1995333,Park_2001,henkel2008non}.
 When $p>p_c$, the dynamics is dominated by the annihilation process $W+W\to\emptyset$.
 Since annihilation only occurs when a pair of particles encounter one another, $D(t)$ decays diffusively in time and the $p>p_c$ phase has dynamical exponent $z=2$.
 This is different from the DP universality class, where a single particle can annihilate directly with probability $p$, which leads to an exponential decay of $D(t)$ with a finite rate at $p>p_c$.
 The $\mathbb{Z}_2$ symmetry protects the slow diffusive dynamics and is also responsible for the quantum critical phase when we take into account the phase gate.

-Keeping the above classical bit string dynamics in mind, we now introduce the phase gate and investigate the entanglement dynamics.
+Keeping the above classical bit-string dynamics in mind, we now introduce the phase gate and investigate the entanglement dynamics.
 We first consider entanglement entropy for a random phase state defined as